-5. FILLING AND SUBMISSION OF APPLICATION FORM
+4. FILLING AND SUBMISSION OF APPLICATION FORM

 - a) You will fill the admission application form by logging into the admission portal - b) You will be asked to enter the following information: - CNIC Number - Admission Code - c) You will fill the requisite information.
-It is emphasized that if you have obtained 16 years degree under annual system of examination, you are required to add all marks obtained, i.e., from first year to final year, without any weightage, while entering data in your application. - d) If you are a Ph.D. applicant: - i.
-You will choose a Ph.D. supervisor from the list of faculty members available on the University website.
-Your choice may be amended, if required, by the department. - ii.
-You will write/upload a Statement of Purpose of at least 400 words, which will be used by the department's admission committee to ascertain your preparedness and interest in pursuing doctoral studies, and whether the department has the requisite resources to train and supervise you in the subspeciality you are interested in.

-- e) The applicant will scan and upload the following documents: - i.
+It is emphasized that if you have obtained 16 years degree under annual system of examination, you are required to add all marks obtained, i.e., from first year to final year, without any weightage, while entering data in your application. - d) The applicant will scan and upload the following documents: - i.
 Matriculation or equivalent certificate - ii.
 Intermediate or equivalent certificate - iii.
 16 years education degree and transcript/Detailed Marks Sheet - iv.
-18 years education degree and transcript/Detailed Marks Sheet - v.
-Copy of Pakistan Engineering Council (PEC)/PCATP registration card, if required. - vi.
-CNIC - vii.
-Domicile - viii.
-No Objection Certificate from employer, if employed - ix.
-No Objection Certificate from Registrar, if employed by UET Lahore - f) On successful submission, an "Admit Card" will be generated, which is mandatory for appearing in the Subject Test.
+Copy of Pakistan Engineering Council (PEC)/PCATP registration card, if required. - v.
+CNIC - vi.
+Domicile - vii.
+No Objection Certificate from employer, if employed - viii.
+No Objection Certificate from Registrar, if employed by UET Lahore - e) On successful submission, an "Admit Card" will be generated, which is mandatory for appearing in the Subject Test.

-6. ADMISSION TEST
+5. ADMISSION TEST

 Tests will be conducted by the respective departments on dates specified by the Admission Office.
 Qualifying score for M.Sc./ M.Phil./ Masters/ MS is 50% in the test.
-The qualifying score for Ph.D. applicants is 60% in the test.
+In the test.
 80% of the test will be related to the relevant program whereas 20% would be general - most likely based on analytical reasoning.

-7. INTERVIEW FOR ADMISSION
+6. INTERVIEW FOR ADMISSION